HacKanCuBa/blake2signer/docs/docs/details.md

         Does it match original data?
 True
         ```

-This can be used to act upon such an event, like informing of something to a user.
+This can be used to act upon such an event, like informing something to a user.
 Again, do note that the signature is expired!.

 Check the [limiting signature lifetime](examples.md#limiting-signature-lifetime) and [the ExpiredSignatureError exception](examples.md#the-expired-signature-exception) examples.